The King of Fighters '98: Release

 An updated Dreamcast version was released on June 24, 1999, under the title The King of Fighters: Dream Match 1999, reflecting the year the version was released.
 It came out in North America on October 16, 1999.
 It features remade 3D backdrops and runs at 60 frames per second.
-This version also featured its own anime style intro, produced by the studio Digimation K.K., before it merged to become part of the studio Gonzo a few years later.
+This version also featured its own animated intro, produced by the studio Digimation K.K..
+It heavily focuses on the rivalry between Kyo and Iori.